-During RC drilling, small samples of each 1.5m interval drilled were washed in water and placed in prenumbered chip trays as drilling proceeded.
-The chips were subsequently logged by Cordex geologists in the field office trailer with a binocular microscope.
-Logged data was recorded on paper forms when drilling commenced, but that practice was modified and the data was entered directly into the computer, which then feeds into a GeoSequel database manager program.
+During RC drilling, samples of each 1.52m interval drilled were washed in water and placed in prenumbered chip trays as drilling proceeded.
+The chips were subsequently logged with a binocular microscope by Cordex geologists.
+Logged data were recorded on paper forms and then electronically recorded during early years of drilling.
+That practice was modified, and more recently the data were entered directly into the computer, which then feeds into a GeoSequel database manager program.
 Logging recorded collar and drill-hole information, lithology, alteration, mineralization, vein details and an estimate of silica content.
 It is acknowledged that clay content will not be accurately recorded due to washing of the cuttings.
 Consistency of logging was maintained through use of a logging template utilizing a list of pre-determined codes.
 A summary, paper log sheet and a summary graphic down-hole plot were also prepared.
-The chip trays were subsequently shipped to the Allegiant office in Tonopah for long-term storage.
+The chip trays are stored at the Allegiant office in Tonopah.